JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 Iterating over all items in a `map-set` is achieved by using the [`IterableStorageMap` trait](https://crates.parity.io/frame_support/storage/trait.IterableStorageMap.html), which iterates `(key, value)` pairs (although in this case, we don't care about the values).
-Because each map entry is stored as an individual tree node, iterating a map set requires a database read for each item.
+Because each map entry is stored as an individual trie node, iterating a map set requires a database read for each item.
 Finally, the actual processing of the items will take some time.

 DB Reads: O(n) Decoding: O(n) Processing: O(n)